Physical Quantities v1.0.0

 Hertz (Hz) frequency unit.

-Unit conversions can also be performed directly on raw floating-point numbers through the PhQ::Convert, PhQ::ConvertInPlace, and PhQ::ConvertStatically functions, which take one or more floating-point values, an original unit, and a new unit.
+Unit conversions can also be performed directly on plain floating-point numbers through the PhQ::Convert, PhQ::ConvertInPlace, and PhQ::ConvertStatically functions, which take one or more floating-point values, an original unit, and a new unit.
 For example:

 std::vector<double> values = {10.0, 20.0, 30.0, 40.0};